majelbstoat/Drumstick/README.md

 Drumstick
 =========

-Drumstick is a small tool used to aid Behaviour Driven Development
+Drumstick is a small tool used to aid Behaviour Driven Development with Celsus and Zend Framework.